 Personal Finance – 6 Things to know about it

 Whether you are single or married, have just started working, or are about to retire, you should know how to use your money.
+Going with a reliable personal finance course is a good start, but you might not have a lot of time on your hands, and you need solutions sooner.
 Here are six personal finance tips you should always follow.

 1. Always have something on the high edge for emergencies.

 - You have no idea when you might lose your job, get sick, or find yourself in a situation where you can no longer work.

 - If you then have no savings, you run the risk of going into debt or facing big financial problems if the unexpected happens.

 - It is also the reason why you should always have an emergency fund with the cost of living for 3 to 6 months.